COMMITTEE ON THE PROTECTION OF THE RIGHTS OF MIGRANT WORKERS CONCLUDES ITS THIRTY-FIRST SESSION

-The Committee on the Protection of the Rights of All Migrant Workers and Members of their Families this afternoon closed its thirty-third hybrid session after adopting its concluding observations on the reports of Rwanda and Azerbaijan on their implementation of the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families.
-During its session, the Committee also launched its General Comment Five on migrants’ rights to liberty and freedom from arbitrary detention.
+The Committee on the Protection of the Rights of All Migrant Workers and Members of their Families this afternoon closed its thirty-first session after adopting its concluding observations and recommendations on the reports of Argentina, Bosnia and Herzegovina and Colombia on their implementation of the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families.

-The Committee’s concluding observations and recommendations on Rwanda and Azerbaijan will be available on the session’s webpage.
+The Committee’s concluding observations and recommendations on the three countries considered during the session will be available on Friday, 13 September in the afternoon on the session’s webpage.
 Meetings coverage releases on the public meetings during which the reports were considered are available on the webpage of the United Nations Office at Geneva, while webcasts of the Committee’s public meetings can be accessed here.

-The Committee will hold its thirty-fourth session at a date to be announced.
+The Committee will hold its thirty-second session in April 2020.

 For use of the information media; not an official record